DevExpress/dotnet-eud/README.md

 * [dotnet-eud_dashboard-for-desktop.pdf](https://devexpress.github.io/dotnet-eud/pdf/dotnet-eud_dashboard-for-desktop.pdf)

 ## Document Format and Supported Output Types
 Documents in this repository are written in markdown.
-One way to use them is to manually copy required information to your own help file.
+You can manually copy the information to your own help file.

-The repository also includes a [docfx.json](docfx.json) file, which enables you to convert a set of topics to an HTML website or a PDF file using [DocFX](https://dotnet.github.io/docfx/) and [wkhtmltopdf](https://github.com/wkhtmltopdf/wkhtmltopdf).
+The repository also includes a [docfx.json](docfx.json) file.
+You can use [DocFX](https://dotnet.github.io/docfx/) and [wkhtmltopdf](https://github.com/wkhtmltopdf/wkhtmltopdf) to convert this file from a set of topics to an HTML website or a PDF file.

 ## Build an HTML Website
-To create a documentation website for your application:
+Follow the steps below to create a documentation website for your application.

 - Download and install the [latest version of DocFX](https://github.com/dotnet/docfx/releases).
-- Clone the repository to your computer and checkout the branch corresponding to the version of DevExpress controls your application uses.
-Make sure not to use the **master** branch, which represents the version currently under development.
+- Copy the repository to your computer and checkout the branch corresponding to the version of DevExpress controls your application uses.
+Do not use the **master** branch because it represents the version currently under development.
     ```
     git clone https://github.com/DevExpress/dotnet-eud.git --branch 18.1
     ```
-  If you do not have [Git](https://git-scm.com/) installed, select the required branch using the GitHub web interface and then download and extract the ZIP archive.
+  If you do not have [Git](https://git-scm.com/) installed, use the GitHub web interface to select the branch and then download and extract the ZIP archive.

   ![Download ZIP](https://user-images.githubusercontent.com/20167812/29712204-4ffaee9e-89a1-11e7-8a0e-3ff0464adda4.png)
-- If you want to reuse the end-user documentation as is, skip this step.
+- You can skip this step if you want to reuse the end-user documentation as is.
 Otherwise, make changes as required, which may include:
   - removing files that are not needed in your documentation;
   - adding new documents specific to your application;
   - changing screenshots to match your app UI;